 Academic Opportunities

-The University of Wisconsin-Madison Department of Family Medicine and Community Health, UW Health Portage Clinic, in Portage, Wisconsin, is interested in a Family Medicine physician to provide the full spectrum of family medicine skills in an outpatient clinic.
+The Department of Family Medicine and Community Health is interested in a Family Medicine physician to join the UW Health Portage Clinic.
+This physician faculty will provide the full spectrum of family medicine skills and patient care.
 This position will be involved in clinical teaching of medical students and other learners.
 This position may involve academic scholarly work.

 This clinic has a small-town feel with the support of a large, academic system and connections with specialists.